IoT Security: Physical Layer Security for IoT PCBs

 IoT items are often left out in the open and are physically insecure.
 With the right physical tools, an attacker can easily break into a device.
 They can then either hack it or read sensitive data from it.
-As the number of IoT gadgets grows there are greater security risks.
-You’re not helpless to stop them, though.
-There are several methods that can mitigate physical security risks for your IoT PCB.
-These include shielding your board from EMI, designing for tamper resistance, and masking PCB components.

 While you may normally think about EMI in terms of interference and the FCC, EMI is also a very important aspect of security.
 Radiated EMI can give attackers information on what’s going on in your .
 Injected EMI can let hackers manipulate or confuse your circuits.
 The answer to both problems can be shielding.

 Only electromagnetics nerds, like myself, are really interested in totally reducing EMI during PCB design.
-Most designers just use the normal mitigation strategies and hope that their board passes certification.
+Most designers just use the normal mitigation strategies and hope that their circuit board passes certification.
 Well, you might want to try harder and curtail all crosstalk in your circuits.
-Passive EMI coming out of your board can give attackers an idea of what’s going on inside your circuits.
+Passive EMI coming out of your circuit board can give attackers an idea of what’s going on inside your circuits.
 Low-cost EMI sniffing tools are now readily available.
 Shielding your circuit will ensure that no signals are left out in the open.

 Self-radiated EMI isn’t the only thing you have to worry about.
 As you know, AC systems are often susceptible to EMI.
 Attackers can use this to their advantage by injecting signals into your AC systems via EMI.
 A shield can be a great way to try and ensure that no malicious signals find their way into your circuit.
 Now, shielding won’t guarantee your PCB’s safety.
-If a person is able to take apart your board’s enclosure, they may be able to physically remove any shielding.
+If a person is able to take apart your circuit board enclosure, they may be able to physically remove any shielding.
 At that point, reducing EMI won’t help you, you’ll have to move on to other physical steps.

 You could become an electronic detective.

-IoT devices are often sitting in the open, in their owned pocket, or even on a dinner plate.
+IoT applications and devices are often sitting in the open, in their owned pocket, or even on a dinner plate.
 That makes it hard to be sure some nefarious person won’t get their hands on the PCB inside.
 The best way to mitigate this risk is with tamper proof boards.

 You’re probably not responsible for designing the impossibly small enclosures for your boards.
 So you can’t design them to be physically secure.
-Your job is to detect if someone has gained access to the PCB.
+Your job is to detect if someone has gained access to the printed circuit board.
 If you know the board has been compromised, you can enact countermeasures.
 There are several different ways to detect tampering.
 You could use physical switches that are triggered when the device is opened.
 You could also seal your board in some kind of wrapper that detects when it is breached.

 Once an intrusion has been detected you could react with a variety of physical countermeasures.
-You might cut the power to the device, though this is not guaranteed to wipe the memory.
+You might cut the power to the connected device, though this is not guaranteed to wipe the memory.
 If you only need to know about tampering, the device could simply log the intrusion.
 On the extreme end, you could physically destroy your device with a small explosive.
-I wouldn’t recommend that approach for the majority of IoT items.
+I wouldn’t recommend that approach for the majority of IoT products.
 While tamper-proofing your PCB is a great idea, it can be expensive, so keep an eye on your budget.

 Cutting the shape of a lock into your board will not make it more secure.